-First of all, we need to cover some fundamentals here, in order to give you all a solid foundation for making the best possible decision regarding you coffee drinks.
+First of all, we need to cover some fundamentals here, in order to give you all a solid foundation for making the best possible decision regarding your coffee drinks.

 There are more than 80 types of coffee trees out there – from dwarf shrubs to 10-meter giants, among which only 4 types are distinguished.
-And only two types of coffee trees are in interest of coffee connoisseurs – coffea arabica (arabica) and coffea canephora (robusta).
+And only two types of coffee trees are in the interest of coffee connoisseurs – Coffea arabica (arabica) and Coffea canephora (robusta).
 Share of arabica in world production is 60%, robusta – 40% [ICO report].

-Important to know: due to more difficult cultivation process arabica is more expensive than robusta.
+Important to know: due to the more difficult cultivation process arabica is more expensive than robusta.

 So, now you should understand the difference between arabica and robusta, and we move forward to another important aspect of “the best coffee”.

-- сolombian – velvety well balanced taste with a slight acidity;
+- Colombian – velvety well-balanced taste with a slight acidity;

-- сoffee from Costa Rica has high density and incredible aroma;
+- сoffee from Costa Rica has a high density and incredible aroma;

-- coffee from Ethiopia has slight bitterness and a light berry flavor;
+- coffee from Ethiopia has a slight bitterness and a light berry flavor;

 What are the best coffee beans to buy?
 Well, again.
 It’s only a matter of taste!
 There’s no right answer here.